Joel Glazer writes open letter to Manchester United fans following collapse of Super League | Goal.com

 How long have the Glazers been at Old Trafford?

-The Glazer family bought the club in 2005 thanks to a number of loans which meant their takeover brought about a lot of protesting due to the level of debt the family burdened on the club.
+The Glazer family bought the club in 2005 thanks to a number of loans, which meant their takeover brought protests due to the level of debt the family burdened on the club.

-The family are rarely seen at games and this statement is only the second time they have spoken to fans in their 16-year ownership of the club.
+The family are rarely seen at games and this statement is only the second time they have spoken to fans in their 16-year ownership.

 What next for the European Super League?